davidpirogov/toon-llm/docs/IMPLEMENTATION.md

     length_marker: Literal["#"] | Literal[False] = False,
 ) -> str:
     """
-    Encode a Python value to PyToon format.
+    Encode a Python value to TOON LLM format.

     Args:
         value: The value to encode (any JSON-serializable type)